Data collection is a science, not an art form. Be sure to use rigor and thought before assembling the data that you seek to analyze.

 Types of Data Coding

-- Truncation– Ex. data set of 0.5541, 0.5542, 0.5547 – you might just remove the 0.554 portions.
+- Truncation – For example, in a data set of 0.5541, 0.5542, and 0.5547, you might remove the 0.554 portions.

 Problems due to NOT Coding

-- insensitivity of analytics due to rounding
+- Poor analytics due to rounding

 Effects of Coding Data